-RECONCILIATION OF RETAINED EARNINGS AVAILABLE FOR DIVIDEND DECLARATION DECEMBER 31, 2020
+RECONCILIATION OF RETAINED EARNINGS AVAILABLE FOR DIVIDEND DECLARATION DECEMBER 31, 2021

-Unappropriated retained earnings, as adjusted to available for dividend declaration, beginning 1 Р- Net income during the year closed to retained earnings 186,378,835 Less: Non-actual/unrealized income (expenses) Unrealized foreign exchange gain-net (except those attributable to cash and cash equivalents) (34,775,468) Fair value adjustment (marking to market gains) 4,906,753 Gain on foreclose of investment properties during the year 217,615 Deferred tax benefit 199,884,798 Other unrealized gains or adjustments to the retained earnings as a result of certain transactions accounted for under PFRSs 3,223,668 Net income (loss) actually realized during the year 12,921,469 Add/Less: Dividend declaration during the period Appropriations of Retained Earnings during the period Trust operations Treasury shares ^{1, 2} Minimum capital requirements per BSP Circular No. 854, (40.004.400) BASEL III requirements, and ICAAP 1 (12,921,469) Reversal of appropriations Effects of prior period adjustments Total retained earnings, available for dividend declaration 1 , ending Рi.) to comply with minimum capital requirement set forth under BSP Circular No. 854. ii.) to comply with the requirements of the ICAAP pursuant to BSP Circular No. 639; iii.) to cover the resulting treasury shares acquired in relation to the Bank's delisting and share buyback exercise; and iv.) to provide for buffer in preparation for BASEL III requirements
+Unappropriated retained earnings, as adjusted to available for dividend declaration, beginning Net income during the year closed to retained earnings P11,458,814 Less: Non-actual/unrealized income (expenses) Unrealized foreign exchange gain-net (except those attributable to cash and cash equivalents) 62,811,131 Fair value adjustment (marking to market gains) (13,327,748) Fair value adjustment of investment properties during the year 6,371,132 Deferred tax benefit (51,896,475) Other unrealized gains or adjustments to the retained earnings as a result of certain transactions accounted for under PFRSs 955,569 Net income (loss) actually realized during the year Add/Less: 13,991,602 Dividend declaration during the period Appropriations of Retained Earnings during the period Trust operations Minimum capital requirements per BSP Circular No. 854, BASEL III requirements, and ICAAP (13,991,602) Reversal of appropriations , , , , Effects of prior period adjustments Total retained earnings, available for dividend declaration , ending Рi.) to comply with minimum capital requirement set forth under BSP Circular No. 854. ii.) to comply with the requirements of the ICAAP pursuant to BSP Circular No. 639; and iii.) to provide for buffer in preparation for BASEL III requirements

-At the regular meeting of the BOD held on June 23, 2015, the BOD approved the restriction of the full amount of retained earnings for the following purposes:
+&lt;sup>1 - At the regular meeting of the BOD held on June 23, 2015, the BOD approved the restriction of the full amount of retained earnings for the following purposes: